Torfaen County Borough Council

-Torfaen County Borough Council (Cyngor Bwrdeistref Sirol Torfaen) is the governing body for Torfaen, one of the Principal Areas of Wales.
+Torfaen County Borough Council (Cyngor Bwrdeistref Sirol Torfaen) is the local authority for the county borough of Torfaen, one of the principal areas of Wales.

 History

 The borough council was created in 1974 under the Local Government Act 1972 as a lower-tier district council with borough status.
 Gwent County Council provided county-level services for the area.
 The county council was abolished in 1996 and Torfaen became a principal area with county borough status, with the council taking over the functions previously performed by the county council.

 Borough status allows Torfaen to give the chair of the council the title of mayor.
 However, the council discontinued the role of mayor in 2018.
 A presiding member role has been created instead to chair meetings.

 In June 2024 the council agreed to share a chief executive with neighbouring Blaenau Gwent County Borough Council.
 Torfaen's existing chief executive, Stephen Vickers, was subsequently appointed to the role of joint chief executive for the two councils from January 2025.